-In 1964 the Friends Meeting of Washington formed a committee to seek a property on Capitol Hill to provide lodging and

-	seminars for Quaker activists working with Friends Committee on National Legislation.
-Working with Ed Snyder of FCNL and

-	Bob and Sally Cory of the Quaker United Nations Office they found the appropriate property in 1966.
+In 1964 the Friends Meeting of Washington formed a committee to seek a property on Capitol Hill to provide lodging and seminars for Quaker activists working with Friends Committee on National Legislation.
+Working with Ed Snyder of FCNL and Bob and Sally Cory of the Quaker United Nations Office they found the appropriate property in 1966.

-	The property, located at 515 East Capitol Street SE was built in 1917 as a residence and business.
-The family lived on

-	the top three floors with the business occupying the first floor.
-The first floor had a large window to display their

-	merchandise, coffins.
-Prior to the purchase by the Friends Meeting of Washington, the property was a residence and

-	business.
-Again the top three floors were the residence and the first floor was a real estate office.
-Located 5 blocks

-	east of the Capitol and within a short walk to the FCNL offices, the property met the needs of the search committee.
+The property, located at 515 East Capitol Street SE was built in 1917 by Joseph Herbert as a residence and business.
+The family lived on the top three floors with the business occupying the first floor.
+The Herbert family owned and occupied the house until about 1963.
+Located 5 blocks east of the Capitol and within a short walk to the FCNL offices, the property met the needs of the search committee.

-	At Friends Meeting of Washington, in its May 1966 Monthly Meeting, the meeting approved the purchase which met “the need

-	for a Quaker House in Capitol Hill, which they are now asking the Meeting to sponsor.”
-Bob and Sally Cory, ready to

-	leave the UN, were available to “host visitors and serve as coordinator of the Seminar Program.”
-The price was $65,000,

-	the majority covered by a gift from an anonymous donor.
+At Friends Meeting of Washington, in its May 1966 Monthly Meeting, the meeting approved the purchase which met “the need for a Quaker House in Capitol Hill, which they are now asking the Meeting to sponsor.”
+Bob and Sally Cory, ready to leave the UN, were available to “host visitors and serve as coordinator of the Seminar Program.”
+The price was $65,000, the majority covered by a gift from an anonymous donor.
 The meeting named the property the William Penn House.

 Bob and Sally Cory stayed as Directors until 1977 when Sally wanted to retire.
 Until then they had lived at WPH with their family.
 In 1977, they moved to their own house in the 600 block of E. Capitol Street.
 Bob continued to work, 4/5 of his time on WPH programs and 1/5 at FCNL.